Information access representations and social capital in networks

 The previous experiments considered networks that have at most $7,126$ nodes.
-The Google Scholar network, however, has $391,642$ nodes and $104,647,630$ edges in its largest strongly connected component; this makes calculating the full information access signature for each node prohibitively slow.
-In this section, we will assess the smaller signature proposed in Section \ref{sec:algorithm} based on a number of possible seed selection methods and assess the extent to which the resulting information access clustering matches that performed on a full representation.
-We will then analyze the results of this smaller signature on the Google Scholar network in the next section.
+The Google Scholar network, however, has $391,642$ nodes and $104,647,630$ edges in its largest strongly connected component which makes calculating the full information access signature for each node prohibitively slow.
+In this section, we assess selection of a smaller signature based on a number of possible seed selection methods.
+We first use the DBLP co-authorship network to assess the extent to which the resulting information access clustering matches that performed on a full representation, and then consider the Google Scholar co-authorship network.

-Before examining the Google Scholar network directly we will return to the DBLP network since that network is also a co-authorship network and is of a size that is small enough to evaluate on the full representation.
-We consider a number of possible selection strategies for choosing seeds.
-Since the seeds are sources of information spread, we consider choosing seeds based on nodes with the highest PageRank, betweenness centrality, and degree centrality.
-We also consider choosing seeds uniformly at random from the set of nodes.
-The seed choices are then used to create smaller signatures and resulting information access clusterings.
-We evaluate the differences between the information access clustering on the smaller signatures and that on the full representation using the adjusted rand index.
-Adjusted rand index values are $1$ when two clusterings agree on all pairs of points.